cdeanj/nextflow-tychus/tychus-docs/options.rst

 2. **genome** - Location of the FASTA formatted reference database.

- - Default reference is a Listeria *Monocytogenes* database which can be found in the tutorial/genome/ directory.
+ - Default reference is a Listeria *monocytogenes* database which can be found in the tutorial/genome/* directory.
  - Required parameter.

 3. **amr_db** - Location of the FASTA formatted antimicrobial resistance database.

- - Default AMR database is the newly published MEGARes database, which can be found in the tutorial/amr_db directory.
+ - Default AMR database is the newly published MEGARes database, which can be found in the tutorial/amr_db/* directory.
  - Required parameter.

 4. **vf_db** - Location of the FASTA formatted virulence factor database.

- - Defaults to a custom curated virulence factor database, which can be found in the tutorial/vf_db directory.
+ - Defaults to a custom curated virulence factor database, which can be found in the tutorial/vf_db/* directory.
  - Required parameter.

 5. **plasmid_db** - Location of the FASTA formatted plasmid database.

- - Defaults to a custom curated plasmid database, which can be found in the tutorial/plasmid_db directory.
+ - Defaults to a custom curated plasmid database, which can be found in the *tutorial/plasmid_db/* directory.
  - Required parameter.

 6. **threads** - The number of threads to use for each process.